orangejuice/blog/data/activity/movie-城市之光-1931/record.en.md

     Virginia Cherrill
 ---

-Great works are probably like this.
-Humorous and optimistic, under a positive shell, everywhere are the struggles of ordinary people, powerless and exhausted.
-The modern city, the forgetful rich, crowded but irrelevant, spectators who gossip and make fun to comfort themselves.
-In this desolation, the temporary friendship of the rich and the pure love of the beautiful flower girl shine with faint warmth.
-The greatness of this comic character is very sympathetic.
+Perhaps a great work is just like this.
+Humorous and optimistic on the surface, but beneath it lies the struggle and weariness of the common people.
+In this modern city, a forgetful rich man, and a crowd that’s densely packed yet unrelated, busy gawking and gossiping, comforting themselves.
+Amidst this desolation, the brief friendship of the wealthy man and the pure love of the beautiful flower girl shine like faint, warm twinkling stars.
+The greatness of this comical character is deeply sympathetic.